MichaelMilstead/hydra-template/README.md

     This is an example of a component that Hydra needs additional data to use.
 In this case, Hydra needs to know about the list of Profiles in the system before it can choose which of them to fill the component with based on context.

-    To enable that, we pass `getProfiles` to the `getComponentContext` parameter of `registerComponent`.
+    To enable that, we pass the `getProfilesTool` to the `contextTools` parameter of `registerComponent`.

     #### Get Hydra to use this Component: